MDAnalysis/membrane-curvature/docs/index.rst

 Features
 ----------

-MembraneCurvature calculates mean and Gaussian curvature from MD simulations in:
+MembraneCurvature allows you to:

-#.
-Monolayers.
+- Calculate mean and Gaussian curvature from MD simulations.
-#.
-Membrane-only systems.
+- Derive 2D curvature profiles from atoms of reference with two different methods: binning or Fourier-based.
-#.
-Membrane-protein systems.
+- Get per-frame or averaged results for surface, mean and Gaussian curvature.

 Why MembraneCurvature?
 -------------------------